Framartin/spatial-pred-R/GSoC organization/README.md

 * TS1 with a error model now returns trend (bug fix)
 * minor changes

+## 7th progress report

+24/08/2015

+*

 ## TODO

 * contact C. Thomas: questions sent.
 Waiting for her advices on SEM model, code for EM approach, and corrections of her paper
-* merge code from spatial-pred-r (need adaptations)
 * work on splm & sphet
 * update predict.sarlm() documentation
 * update invIrW() documentation
 * Read chapter on BLUP of the Encyclopedia of GIS, Springer (2007)
 * warning a listw has style == "M" and we subset it (?)
-* support all.data option for other predictor
+* support all.data option for other predictors
-* add XWy? rename it?
+* add XWy from spatial-pred-r? rename it?
+* For leave-one-out predictors, if an out-of-sample unit has no neighbors, warns that non-spatial predictor will do the same more efficiently (?)
+* support listw2 for sac model